vegasbrianc/vegasbrianc/README.md

 ### Hi there, I'm Brian Christner 👋
 This is the place where I opensource stuff and break spelling :rofl:

-- 🐳 I'm a Docker Captain, Traefik ambassador, and Co-Founder of [56K.Cloud](https://56k.cloud) :trophy:
+- 🐳 I'm a Docker Captain, Traefik ambassador, and Chief Online Gaming at Jackpots.ch 🎰) :trophy:
 - 📍 I live in Switzerland but originally from the US :switzerland: + :us:
 - 🔭 I’m currently working on building a training platform for Cloud Native tools :wink:
-- 🌱 I’m currently studying for more AWS certifications :book:
+- 🌱 I’m currently reading everything about Marketing Automation :book:
 - 💬 Ask me about anything related to Containers/Cloud/IoT :cloud:
 - 📫 How to reach me: [@idomyowntricks](https://twitter.com/idomyowntricks)
 - ⚡ Fun fact: I :heart: :bicyclist:, :ski: :mountain: